nomadrain/rutracker_selenium_scrapper/README.md

 # Scrapping example for the Rutracker
-Scrapping the rutracker torrents tracker using Python selenium and BeautifulSoup
+Scrapping the rutracker torrents tracker using Python selenium and BeautifulSoup.
+Works in headless mode (without brouser window) and can be used without graphic display.

 ## Requirements
 - Python3